rphln/Swordsong/mechanics.md

 |   6    |   21    |
 |   …    |    …    |

-## Classes
+## Archetypes

-A character class determines what they can do and how they fare in combat.
-Each class also has a talent — an ability that activates before the first turn if a character of that class is designated as their team’s supporter.
+Each character belongs to an archetype, which guides how they behave in combat.

+  - Upon designating a character as their team’s assistant, the score of their affinity is raised for each allied character.

   - Ranged characters can only target units that are exactly two tiles away from them.
 They can move up to three tiles per turn.